peterjmarko/llm-narrative-framework/docs/FRAMEWORK_MANUAL.template.md

 # A Framework for Testing Complex Narrative Systems

 This document is the **Framework Manual** for the project.
 It provides a comprehensive technical guide to the framework, which is designed for the resilient and reproducible testing of large-scale LLM experiments with complex narrative systems.
-It offers a fully automated, end-to-end pipeline that manages the entire experimental lifecycle, from data preparation and query generation to LLM interaction, response parsing, hierarchical data aggregation, and final statistical analysis.
+It offers a fully automated, end-to-end pipeline that manages the entire experimental workflow, from data preparation and query generation to LLM interaction, response parsing, hierarchical data aggregation, and final statistical analysis.

 This manual is intended for developers, contributors, and researchers who wish to understand the system's architecture or use the framework for several types of scientific validation, including **direct, methodological, and conceptual replication, as well as for new research**.